pankajsharma0001/Game-Package/README.md

 ## Installation

 To run the games in this repository, you need to have Raylib installed on your system.
+Make sure that you have not minGW is not installed and is not included in the environment variable.
 Follow the steps below to set up your environment:

 ## Installation